Dog Lifestyle5 min read

 Before You Dress Up Your Dog: Safety First

 • Never force it.
-If your dog freezes, cowers, tries to remove the costume, or shows signs of stress (lip licking, yawning, tucked tail), take it off.
-Not every dog enjoys wearing clothes.
+If your dog freezes, cowers, or shows signs of stress (lip licking, yawning, tucked tail), take it off.
+Maple despises sleeves.
+I don't force them on her.

 • Avoid small, detachable parts.
-Buttons, googly eyes, beads, and other decorations can be chewed off and swallowed.
+Buttons and googly eyes get chewed off fast.

 • Keep airways clear.
-Nothing should cover or restrict your dog's nose, mouth, or eyes.
+Nothing should cover your dog's nose, mouth, or eyes.
+Ever.

 • Supervise at all times.
-Never leave your dog unattended in a costume.
+Never leave your dog alone in a costume.

 • Do a test run.
-Put the costume on for a few minutes at home before the big event so your dog can get used to it.
+Put it on for a few minutes at home before the big event.

 Classic Favorites